Generic Name: temsirolimus (Intravenous route)

 Medicines used to treat cancer are very strong and can have many side effects.
 Before receiving this medicine, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.

-You will receive a medicine to help prevent allergic reactions (eg, diphenhydramine, Benadryl®) from the injection.
+You will receive an allergy medicine (eg, diphenhydramine, Benadryl®) 30 minutes before receiving the injection.

 It is very important that your doctor check your progress at regular visits to see if the medicine is working properly.
 Blood and urine tests may be needed to check for unwanted effects.